Este1le/hpo_nmt/README.md

 # II.
 NMTLC Dataset

-This dataset includes 2,469 models trained on 9 different corpora, extending the `NMTHPO` dataset by NMT systems fine-tuned from LLMs.
+This dataset ([Zhang and Duh, 2024](https://www.cs.jhu.edu/~xzhan138/papers/AMTA2024_LC.pdf)) includes 2,469 models trained on 9 different corpora, extending the `NMTHPO` dataset by NMT systems fine-tuned from LLMs.
 This is the first HPO benchmark dataset to include models fine-tuned from LLMs for NMT tasks.
 We report the learning curves (perplexities and BLEU scores on the development set at each checkpoint during training) and the optimal performance for each hyperparameter configuration.
 It can be used for evaluating multi-fidelity / gray-box HPO methods such as successive halving, and single-objective optimization algorithms.

 `NMTLC` contains models trained on 9 corpora: